S3 method for class 'mid.breakdown'

 type

-a character string specifying the type of the plot.
-One of "barplot" or "dotchart".
+the plotting style.
+One of "waterfall", "barplot" or "dotchart".

 theme